Sundaresh95/Ex-1-Comprehensive-Report-on-the-Fundamentals-of-Generative-AI-and-Large-Language-Models/README.md

 Step 2: Create Report Skeleton/Structure

-  2.1 Title Page
+## 2.1 Title Page
+TITLE: Comprehensive Report on the Fundamentals of Generative AI and Large Language Models
+NAME: K SUNDARESH
+REG.NO: 212225220111

-  2.2 Abstract or Executive Summary
+ ## 2.2 Abstract or Executive Summary

+A short summary of:

+What the report covers

+Key ideas

+Main conclusions
-  2.3 Table of Contents
+## 2.3 Table of Contents

+Lists all sections and subtopics with page numbers.
-  2.4 Introduction
+## 2.4 Introduction

+Provides an overview of:

+Artificial Intelligence

+Importance of Generative AI

+Scope of the report
-  2.5 Main Body Sections:
+## 2.5 Main Body Sections:

   • Introduction to AI and Machine Learning
+Explain basic concepts of AI and how ML helps machines learn from data.
   • What is Generative AI?

   • Types of Generative AI Models (e.g., GANs, VAEs, Diffusion Models)